 Patre ergo in newe banko.
 Matre ergo in dayo hotel.
 Bete xwexi in meli eskol.

 Bete ji bwaw le yuxi ex ogar.
-Bwaw no safe.
+Bwaw no is safe.
 Patre xa banyo bwaw in banyodom.
-Bwaw xa safe.
+Bwaw xa is safe.
 Matre koki risi ji patato in kokidom.
-Risi ji patato xa bono.
+Risi ji patato xa is bono.
 Matre xa yam multi risi ji xosu patato.
 Bete xa yam xosu risi ji multi patato.
 Patre xa yam multi risi ji patato.